Hunter19823/Pathfinder-2e-Thieving-Waters-Campaign/Campaign Characters/Wavesong.md

 ## Appearance
 - **Description:**
-  - [[Wavesong]] is a sprite with a strong connection to nature and the mystical realms.
+  - [[Campaign Characters/Wavesong]] is a sprite with a strong connection to nature and the mystical realms.
 They exude an aura of calm and wisdom beyond their years.

 ## Personality
 - **Traits:**